Disgraced religious order tried to get abuse victim to lie

-MILAN (AP) — The cardinal’s response was not what Yolanda Martinez expected — or could abide.
+MILAN (AP) — The cardinal’s response was not what Yolanda Martínez had expected — or could abide.

-Her son had been sexually abused by one of the priests of the Legion of Christ, a disgraced religious order.
-And now she was calling Cardinal Valasio De Paolis — the Vatican official appointed by the pope to lead the Legion, and to clean it up — to report the settlement the group was offering, and to express her outrage.
+Her son had been sexually abused by a priest of the Legion of Christ, a disgraced religious order.
+And now she was calling Cardinal Valasio De Paolis — the Vatican official appointed by the pope to lead the Legion and to clean it up — to report the settlement the group was offering, and to express her outrage.

-The terms: Martinez’s family would receive 15,000 euros from the order.
+The terms: Martínez’s family would receive 15,000 euros ($16,300) from the order.
 But in return, her son would have to recant the testimony he gave to Milan prosecutors that the priest had repeatedly assaulted him when he was a 12-year-old student at the order’s youth seminary in northern Italy.
 He would have to lie.

 The cardinal did not seem shocked.
 He did not share her indignation.